India’s lockdown caused untold hardship. It also inspired extraordinary generosity.

 “This has been a time of utter despair for so many people,” said 29-year-old Sharma.
 “But there are also a lot of people who want to help.”

-The 20-member volunteer team collects workers’ details and consent, handles the travel paperwork, arranges for transport to the airport and collaborates with state governments that provide transportation to villages when the families land.
+The 20-member volunteer team collects workers’ details and consent, handles the travel paperwork, arranges for transport to the airport and works with state governments that provide transportation to villages when the families land.
 The task is often complicated by the fact that most of the workers have been first-time fliers.

-“It’s been a big emotional roller coaster,” said Trehan.
+“It’s been a big emotional roller coaster,” Trehan said.
 “But it’s got people thinking we don’t need to feel powerless when you see inequality.
 It’s doing your little part.”

 For those who have benefited from the generosity of strangers, the help has been a godsend.

 Rajendra Mandal, a 47-year-old auto-rickshaw driver living in Mumbai with his two children, ran out of money a few weeks into the lockdown.
-Left with no choice, he took to sneaking out his vehicle on some days to earn money, in violation of the lockdown.
+Left with no choice, he took to sneaking out his vehicle on some days to earn money.

 “I have never been happier in my life,” said Mandal of his journey.
 “I was able to get home during a pandemic.”
 During the flight, his sons marveled at the clouds.
 His 9-year-old son promised to study well and take Mandal for a helicopter ride when he grows up.